iMoonLab/DeepHypergraph/docs/source/start/structure.rst

                 [0.0262, 0.3594],
                 [0.7933, 0.7811],
                 [0.4643, 0.6329]])
-        >>> # Print the inside Laplacian Matrix by GCN on the simple graph structure
+        >>> # Print the inside Laplacian Matrix by GCN on the graph structure
         >>> g.L_GCN.to_dense()
         tensor([[0.2000, 0.2582, 0.2236, 0.2000, 0.2236],
                 [0.2582, 0.3333, 0.0000, 0.2582, 0.0000],